jamespooley/qa-athena/README.md

 ### Data

-You can download and read about data [here](http://www.nitrc.org/plugins/mwiki/index.php/neurobureau:AthenaPipeline).
+You can download and read about the data [here](http://www.nitrc.org/plugins/mwiki/index.php/neurobureau:AthenaPipeline).
 If you want even more detail/context, there's a [preprint](http://biorxiv.org/content/biorxiv/early/2016/01/17/037044.full.pdf) describing the ADHD-200 Sample preprocessed repository in more detail.

 ### AFNI Stuff